Why is this important?

 Misuse of blue badges

-Blue badges are the property of local councils, who can take them away if they are misused.
+Blue badges are the property of local authorities, who can take them away if they are misused.

 This page explains what counts as misuse of a blue badge.
 It also tells you what you should do if you suspect someone is misusing a blue badge in Scotland.